-- Shoots should refer to the Game and Wildlife Conservation Trust guidelines for sustainable game bird releasing. - These provide a rule of thumb, advising that in order to avoid damage to habitat in most situations shoots should avoid releasing more than 1,000 pheasants per hectare of pen, and more than 700 per hectare of pen in ancient semi-natural woodland and that pheasant release pens should not, in total, take up more than about one third of the woodland area on the shoot. - Where shoots exceed the recommended densities they should be able to demonstrate that their particular circumstances and management regime (for example, by limiting the period of time birds are in release pens) does not significantly damage woodland flora and fauna. - Partridge release pens should be sited in cover crops on arable or in improved grassland, rather than on semi-natural or unimproved habitats.
+- Shoots should refer to the Game and Wildlife Conservation Trust guidelines for sustainable game bird releasing. - These provide a rule of thumb, advising that in order to avoid damage to habitat, in most situations, shoots should avoid releasing more than 1,000 pheasants per hectare of pen, and more than 700 per hectare of pen in ancient seminatural woodland.
+Pheasant release pens should not, in total, take up more than about one third of the woodland area on the shoot.

+- Where shoots exceed the recommended densities, they should be able to demonstrate that their particular circumstances and management regime (for example, by limiting the period of time birds are in release pens) does not significantly damage woodland flora and fauna. - Partridge release pens should be sited in cover crops on arable or in improved grassland, rather than on seminatural or unimproved habitats.